the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

 access only through a smartphone restricts ability to fully leverage the Internet to complete common tasks such as writing and researching a resume, registering your kids for school, analyzing data about your neighborhood, or creating content for an Internet business.
-14 percent of households in Orleans Parish only have access through a smartphone.
+In Orleans Parish, 14 percent of households only have access through a smartphone.
 This is compared to 12 percent nationwide.

 <div class="highlight" markdown="1">